 (Note: The following story is true.
 Real names are not used for obvious reasons.)

-You are a sales manager of a 5 person sales team at a small conservative parochial company.
-It’s a slow growth business using limited marketing and social media programs to help generate qualified leads and prospects.
+You are a sales manager for a 5 person sales team at a small conservative parochial company.
+It’s a slow-growth business using limited marketing and social media programs to help generate qualified leads and prospects.

 The office is crappy.